*Tried & True* Southern, from-scratch buttermilk biscuits that bake up tender and fluffy! So easy to make!”

 - Sprinkle a little flour on the dough and your hands and begin to gently knead and fold the dough.

-- Add more flour as needed, but not too much, just enough so that the dough is managable.
+- Add more flour as needed, but not too much, just enough so that the dough is manageable.
 Wet dough makes the best biscuits!

 - Fold the dough over several times.(This will create layers.)